Changissnz/selfinterest/README.md

 through great image and the appropriate standing, can cause changes in mind and action of many humans, these changes so great as to be viewed quantitatively as astronomical, infinite-like.
-The passion of the human being, likewise, can be regarded as infinite by the beholder and maybe others, yet constrained by spatiotemporality, thus worthy of the metaphor, the numerical span zero to one.
+The passion of the human being, likewise, can be regarded as infinite by their self and maybe others, yet constrained by spatiotemporality, thus worthy of the metaphor, the numerical span zero to one.